 This marriage certificate belonged to Sara Witel Winterfeldt and Oscar Morsten.
-Between 1938 and 1939, their families immigrated to Shanghai to escape Nazi persecution.
+He immigrated to Shanghai in 1937 to escape Nazi persecution, and she did the same in 1939.
 Sara met Oscar while working at Café Sliasgny.
 They married at the same venue on April 14, 1943.
 Their first daughter Jacqueline was born in Shanghai before the family immigrated to Canada in 1949.

 A Wedding in a Shanghai Café